syegulalp/pydeploy/readme.md

 myproject = "myproject:main"
 ```

-Note that the `project.scripts` section will be used by PyDeploy to determine what `.exe` entry points to make.
+Note that the `project.scripts` section will be used by `pydeploy` to determine what `.exe` entry points to make.
 In this case, we will have a CLI entry point named `myproject.exe` in our deployable app directory.

-*Make sure your application works as a `pip install`-able project **before** you use PyDeploy!* Install your app into its own venv using the `-e` ("editable") flag, and test it that way.
+*Make sure your application works as a `pip install`-able project **before** you use `pydeploy`!* Install your app into its own venv using the `-e` ("editable") flag, and test it that way.

 If you want to copy *data directories or other artifacts* over to the target, see the section "Using the `tool.pydeploy` section of `pyproject.toml` to configure build behavior" below.

-## 2. Install PyDeploy into project venv
+## 2. Install `pydeploy` into project venv

-Right now PyDeploy is not on PyPI, so you'll need to install directly from Github:
+Right now `pydeploy` is not on PyPI, so you'll need to install directly from Github:

 `pip install git+https://github.com/syegulalp/pydeploy`